fluffydolphin/nota-RAT/README.md

 * * This can we used to send additional malware to the victim's PC
 * Live feed
 * * nota-RAT uses the vidstream library to get a live feed of the victim's screen
-* Wifi
-* * Using netsh not-RAT can get all ssids and security keys that the victim has connected to
 * OTP
 * * nota-RAT can be used with OTP to have a level of authentication